rare-eats/hitw/README.md

 (QA Testing By Andy Sun)
 - Subscription to a public list that is later turned private still shows up on the list of subscribed lists but the subscribed user cannot access it because its been made private
-- min-length for password is only implemented on the front end and can easily be deleted through "inspect element"
-- email validation does not have a server side validation